Solar eclipse cruises with Cunard

 By contrast, mangrove-fringed Suva is an enchanting blend of historic architecture and green spaces overflowing with the fragrant scent of Fijian fauna, drunk on the city’s humidity.
-Home to the Presidential Palace, where colourfully uniformed guards stand watch, every day in Suva exudes vibrancy.
+Home to the Presidential Palace, where colorfully uniformed guards stand watch, every day in Suva exudes vibrancy.
 Temper the frenetic energy of bustling markets with coastal walks along Queen Elizabeth Drive, or visit Colo-i-Suva Forest Park for tumbling waterfalls and untamed rainforests.

 Sailing west of Fiji brings you to the smaller South Pacific nation of Vanuatu, a series of eighty islands, a fraction larger than Connecticut, and home to some of the best dive sites anywhere in the world.
 South Pacific cruises to Vanuatu usually call at the capital, Port Vila, on Efate Island and Luganville on Espiritu Santo (Santo to locals).
 A typically tropical mingling of coconut plantains, white sand and emerald vegetation, Vanuatu is every bit the island paradise its appearance teases.

-In Port Vila you’ll find the National Museum of Vanuatu - showcasing countless artefacts of cultural significance - and colourful markets selling artisanal wares.
+In Port Vila you’ll find the National Museum of Vanuatu - showcasing countless artefacts of cultural significance - and colorful markets selling artisanal wares.
 The natural pools of Mele Cascades - a Vanuatu cruise highlight - are also within easy reach.
 Offering the chance to swim in a naturally occurring plunge pool at the base of a 35-foot waterfall, a visit to Mele Cascades is sure to provide a magical memory of your time cruising the South Pacific.

-Luganville offers equal natural treasures to savour on a port call to Vanuatu.
+Luganville offers equal natural treasures on a port call to Vanuatu.
 Dive among the long-abandoned WWII vehicles littering the sea bed at Million Dollar Point, or venture into the jungle where Vanuatu’s mineral-dense Blue Holes await.
 Legendary to Santo, these phenomenal pools are formed by underground streams puncturing the earth’s surface.
-They take their name from the unnaturally sapphire colour they exude, the likes of which shine as intensely as any jewel.
+They take their name from the unnaturally sapphire color they exude, the likes of which shine as intensely as any jewel.

-You’ll find a distinctly French flavour on a visit to New Caledonia, which is hardly surprising considering the island is an official French territory.
+You’ll find a distinctly French flavor on a visit to New Caledonia, which is hardly surprising considering the island is an official French territory.
 Affectionately referred to as a ‘Riviera of the South Seas’, New Caledonia’s capital, Noumea, is like a South Pacific St Tropez, with luxury yachts bobbing in the bay, French wines chilled to order and a slew of boutiques, the likes of which wouldn’t be lost on the streets of Paris.

-Despite some similarities with Southern France, Noumea still harbours all the hallmarks of an island in the South Pacific.
+Despite some similarities with Southern France, Noumea still harbors all the hallmarks of an island in the South Pacific.
 Its beaches, abundant with white powdered sands, are as spectacular as any you’ll find in the region.
 Then there’s the marine life.
 New Caledonia boasts one of the world’s largest lagoons, and reefs can be found surrounding its shores.
 One of Noumea’s most interesting attractions however is its rotating statue of the Virgin Mary, which turns 360-degrees every day.

 Discover the world with Cunard